 Coupon policy: Standard.
 (If you forget a coupon, you can still redeem it easily – just bring back your receipt and coupon to Guest Services on the same day.
 Most locations are cautious, if you bring it back days or weeks later.)
 You can review the store’s complete coupon policy online.
 However, there are a few notable restrictions:

 - Only one manufacturer coupon (paper or Cartwheel digital), one Target coupon (mobile or paper) and one Cartwheel offer can be combined per item — unless otherwise noted on coupon.

 - Limit of four identical coupons per household, per day — unless otherwise noted on coupon.

 - All valid coupons must have a scannable barcode.

 Weekly ad insert: Found in most Sunday newspapers (or at Guest Services) and online at Target.com.
 Besides weekly sale items, circulars include store coupons – usually for bonus offers.
 For example, spend $25 on select items and get a $5 Target gift card at checkout.
 These coupons are also available by text, in most cases.

-Online coupons: Find a mixture of Target and manufacturer coupons on its website.
-(You will need to have access to a printer.
+Online coupons: Find manufacturer coupons on its website.
+Target no longer offers printable store coupons — only manufacturer coupons on its website.
+(You need to have access to a printer.
 Print in black & white, to save on the expense of colored ink.)
 For convenience, you can search by category.
 There are limits on the number of coupons you can print.
 Plus, you may need to download the required security software before printing — intended to prevent consumers from printing multiple coupons.